-Surprisingly, some of the items we bring into our homes to improve our lives can actually harm us.
-For example, many household cleansers formulated to keep our homes free of germs and grime,are potentially hazardous when mishandled.
+Surprisingly, some of the items you bring into your home to improve the lives of your family can actually harm them.
+For example, many household cleansers formulated to keep your home free of germs and grime are potentially hazardous when mishandled.
 Perhaps less obvious, even the ubiquitous kitchen sponge might be doing more harm than good.
-Let's take a quick inventory of a few things that might be in your home and consider some healthier alternatives.
-Let's begin with that lovely welcoming fragrance that might be polluting your indoor air.
+Taking a quick inventory of potentially hazardous things that might be in your home helps you find healthier alternatives to reduce your risks.

 The most common source of accidental poisoning in children is household cleansers.
-To prevent poisoning, store cleansers on a high shelf or use child safety locks.
+To prevent poisoning, store cleansers on a high shelf or use child safety locks to keep kids out of cabinets.
 Even if you don't have children, use care storing these products so you're prepared if a child visits your home.
 To truly minimize the risk of poisoning or dangerous exposure to harsh cleansers, consider using alternative natural cleansers in your home.

 People usually choose to use caustic cleansers — those containing ingredients such as bleach that burn living tissue by chemical action — because they are effective.
-However, non-toxic cleansers that don't rely on ingredients are readily available.
+However, nontoxic cleansers that don't rely on such ingredients are readily available.

 Single-Use Detergent Packets

-Cleaning solutions with a high concentration of ammonia can quickly irritate nose, throat, and lungs when fumes are inhaled, and they burn skin and eyes upon contact.
-Typically, home cleansers have a lower concentration of ammonia to reduce the risk of a reaction, but use these products with care in a well-ventilated room, or use white vinegar as an alternative.
+Using ammonia for cleaning is common.
+Cleaning solutions with a high concentration of ammonia can quickly irritate nose, throat and lungs when fumes are inhaled, and they burn skin and eyes on contact.
+Typically, home cleansers have a lower concentration of ammonia to reduce the risk of a reaction, but use these products with care in a well-ventilated room, or use cleaning vinegar as an alternative.

-In 2010, household cleansers in spray bottles—especially products containing bleach— caused the most injuries to children.
+Household cleaners in spray bottles can cause serious injury to children.
 If a label provides instructions for calling poison control or emergency treatment, consider it dangerous, especially for children.
-The best option is to look for alternative cleansers that contain safer ingredients, such as those labeled as a safer choice by the United States Environmental Protection Agency.
+The best option is to look for alternative cleansers that contain safer ingredients, such as those labeled as a safer choice by the U. S. Environmental Protection Agency.
 Avoid cleansers that have spray applicators and always store cleansers in their original packaging.

-Twenty percent of foodborne illnesses result from food that we prepare and eat in our homes.
 Prevent contamination by storing food properly and exercising care during handling and preparation.
 Wash your hands thoroughly before and after handling food.
 Use two separate cutting boards: one for raw meat and the other for fruits and vegetables.
-Especially, take note of the following common kitchen items that harbor harmful bacteria and then take steps to reduce the risk of serious illness.
+Especially take note of common kitchen items that harbor harmful bacteria and then take steps to reduce the risk of serious illness.

 - Saturate a sponge with water and microwave heat it on high for one minute (scrub sponge) or two minutes (cellulose sponge).
 Use caution when removing the hot sponge from the microwave oven.
-(Note that some sponges can burn in a high-powered microwave oven.)
+Some sponges can burn in a high-powered microwave oven.